-Teekay Tankers' primary sources of cash are long-term bank borrowings, lease or equity financings, and to a lesser extent, the proceeds from the sales of its older vessels.
+Teekay Tankers' primary sources of cash are long-term bank borrowings, lease or equity financings, and the proceeds from the sales of its older vessels.

-Teekay Tankers' obligations related to finance leases are described in "Item 18 - Financial Statements: Note 8 - Leases" and its 2023 Revolver is described in "Item 18 - Financial Statements: Note 7 - Long-Term Debt" of this report.
+As at December 31, 2024, Teekay Tankers has one credit facility, its revolving credit facility (or the 2023 Revolver), and it had no vessels subject to finance leases.
+Teekay Tankers' obligations related to its 2023 Revolver is described in "Item 18 - Financial Statements: Note 8 - Long-Term Debt" of this report.
 Teekay Tankers' 2023 Revolver contains covenants and other restrictions that we believe are typical of debt financing collateralized by vessels, including those that restrict the relevant subsidiaries from: incurring or guaranteeing additional indebtedness; making certain negative pledges or granting certain liens; and selling, transferring, assigning or conveying assets.

-Teekay Tankers' 2023 Revolver and obligations related to finance leases require it to maintain certain financial covenants.
-The terms of and compliance with these financial covenants are described in further detail in "Item 18 - Financial Statements: Note 7 - Long-Term Debt" and in "Item 18 - Financial Statements: Note 8 - Leases" included in this Annual Report.
+Teekay Tankers' 2023 Revolver require it to maintain certain financial covenants.
+The terms of and compliance with these financial covenants are described in further detail in "Item 18 - Financial Statements: Note 8 - Long-Term Debt" included in this Annual Report.
 If Teekay Tankers does not meet these financial or other covenants, the lender may declare Teekay Tankers' obligations under the agreements immediately due and payable and terminate any further loan commitments, which would significantly affect Teekay Tankers' short-term liquidity requirements.
-As at December 31, 2023, Teekay Tankers was in compliance with all covenants under its revolving credit facility and obligations related to finance leases.
+As at December 31, 2024, Teekay Tankers was in compliance with all covenants under the revolving credit facility.

-Teekay Tankers' 2023 Revolver and obligations related to finance leases require it to make interest payments based on SOFR plus a margin.
-Significant increases in interest rates could adversely affect Teekay Tankers' results of operations and its ability to service its debt.
+Teekay Tankers' 2023 Revolver require it to make interest payments based on SOFR plus a margin.
+Depending upon the amount of its floating-rate credit facility and balance from time to time, significant increases in interest rates could adversely affect its results of operations and its ability to service its debt.
 From time to time, Teekay Tankers uses interest rate swaps to reduce its exposure to market risk from changes in interest rates.
-As at December 31, 2023 Teekay Tankers was not committed to any interest rate swap agreements.
+As at December 31, 2024, Teekay Tankers was not committed to any interest rate swap agreements.
 The extent of Teekay Tankers' exposure to changes in interest rates is described in further detail in "Item 11 - Quantitative and Qualitative Disclosures About Market Risk" of this Annual Report.

-Teekay Tankers' primary uses of cash include the payment of operating expenses, dry-docking expenditures, costs associated with modifications to its vessels, debt servicing costs, scheduled repayments of long-term debt, scheduled repayments of its obligations related to finance leases, as well as funding its other working capital requirements, cash dividend payments on Teekay Tankers' common shares, repurchases of Teekay Tankers' common shares under its repurchase program, as well as providing funding to its equity-accounted joint venture from time to time.
-In addition, Teekay Tankers uses cash to acquire new or second-hand vessels.
+Teekay Tankers' primary uses of cash include the payment of operating expenses, dry-docking expenditures, costs associated with modifications to its vessels, funding its other working capital requirements, cash dividend payments on Teekay Tankers' common shares, repurchases of Teekay Tankers' common shares under its repurchase program, providing funding to its equity-accounted joint venture from time to time, debt servicing costs, as well as scheduled repayments of long-term debt.
+In addition, Teekay Tankers may use cash to acquire new or second-hand vessels.
 The timing of the acquisition of vessels depends on a number of factors, including newbuilding prices, second-hand vessel values, the age, condition and size of Teekay Tankers' existing fleet, the commercial outlook for its vessels and other considerations.
 As such, vessel acquisition activity may vary significantly from year to year.